RoBr-01/RTB-Robins-ToolBox/README.md

 # RTB - Robin's ToolBox

-A C++17 header-only templated library without external dependencies\* for basic utilities such as:
+A C++17 header-only templated library for things such as:

 - Vectors
 - Planes